huderlem/porymap/docsrc/manual/scripting-capabilities.rst

 .. js:function:: onMapOpened(mapName)

-   Called when a map or layout is opened.
+   Called when a map is opened.

-   :param mapName: the name of the opened map or layout
+   :param mapName: the name of the opened map
    :type mapName: string

+.. js:function:: onLayoutOpened(layoutName)

+   Called when a layout is opened, either by selecting a new map/layout in the map list or swapping the layout for the current map.

+   :param layoutName: the name of the opened layout
+   :type layoutName: string

 .. js:function:: onBlockChanged(x, y, prevBlock, newBlock)